Compare the best TV providers near you

 - Picture quality – Satellite TV technology supports higher bandwidth than cable, which means you’re likely to get more HD and 4K programming with satellite TV.

 - Signal interference – Inclement weather, snow and heavy cloud cover can result in signal loss.

-Fiber-optic TV service is becoming more popular as fiber-optic networks become more available.
-Currently, fiber-optic TV is primarily available in metro areas and less than a third of U.S. residents are eligible for service.
+Fiber optic TV service is becoming more popular as fiber optic networks are expanded.
+Currently, fiber optic TV is primarily available in metro areas and less than a third of U.S. residents are eligible for service.

-DIRECTV NOW is a subscription over-the-top service that lets you watch live TV and On Demand programming.
+AT&T TV NOW (formerly DIRECTV NOW) is a subscription over-the-top service that lets you watch live TV and On Demand programming.
 It’s a cost-effective way to “cut the cord” and still get many of the live channels you get with regular TV service.
-DVR service is now available with DIRECTV NOW and offers up to 20 hours of cloud storage for shows.
+DVR service is now available with AT&T NOW and offers up to 20 hours of cloud storage for shows.

 Netflix, Hulu & Amazon Prime